Haghrah/PyIT2FLS/README.md

 NumPy based toolkit for Interval Type 2 Fuzzy Logic Systems (IT2FLS) simulation.

 ## Licence
 PyIT2FLS is published under GNU General Public License v3.0.
-If you are using the developed toolkit, please cite the paper <PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems>.
+If you are using the developed toolkit, please cite the paper [PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems](https://arxiv.org/abs/1909.10051).

     @misc{haghrah2019pyit2fls,
         title={PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems},